hassanesidibe/AnimeQuoteGenerator/README.md

 # AnimeQuoteGenerator
-This app downloads and displays popular animate quotes from the internet.
+This app fetches and displays popular animate quotes from the internet.